-Check for the presence and risk of destructive Wood Destroying Organisms.
+Check for the presence and risk of destructive Wood Destroying Insects.

-The acronym WDO stands for Wood Destroying Organism, and is used to classify pests and fungus that actually digest wood, i.e. they use your home as a source of food.
-Because WDOs often present little evidence of activity, they can go unnoticed for years and can be difficult to detect.
-Organisms included in a WDO inspection report include the following:
+The acronym WDI stands for Wood Destroying Insect, and is used to classify pests that actually digest wood, i.e. they use your home as a source of food.
+Because WDIs often present little evidence of activity, they can go unnoticed for years and can be difficult to detect.
+Insects included in a WDI inspection report include the following:

-Honor Inspection Services provides termite inspections in Northeast Pennsylvania and New Jersey including Bethlehem, Allentown, Easton, and surrounding areas.
+Honor Inspection Services provides termite inspections in Northeast Pennsylvania and Northwest New Jersey including Bethlehem, Allentown, Easton, Phillipsburg, and surrounding areas.